epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-24-docker-arch-alpm.markdown

 Personally I have been an Arch user since 2014,
 I have used so many pacman command, but never really understand.
-Reading pacman manual again make me reaize that I know nothing.
+Reading pacman manual again makes me realize that I know nothing.
-That is why I have a need to write down this blog.
+That is why I have a need to write down this blog article.

 {% include post/2017/08/docker-test-bed.md %}